ksator/junos-verifications-automation-with-jsnapy/README.md

 ## Default structure:
 While installing Jsnapy, it creates Jsnapy folder at /etc and and /etc/logs.
 You can refer to this [link] (https://github.com/Juniper/jsnapy/wiki#while-installing-jsnapy-it-creates-jsnapy-folder-at-etc-and-and-etclogs) for the details.

+### /etc/jsnapy/jsnapy.cfg file
+It contains default path for configuration files, snapshots and testfiles.
+If required, overwrite the path in this file with your paths.

+### configuration files:
 /etc/jsnapy serves as the default lookup directory to search for configuration files when running various jsnapy commands.

+### test files:
 test files should be located at /etc/jsnapy/testfiles.
 User can chose different location by setting test_file_path in /etc/jsnapy/jsnapy.cfg